codesandbox/docs/packages/projects-docs/pages/docs/integrations/github-app.en-US.md

 ## FAQs

 ### I approved a GitHub OAuth App when I created my CodeSandbox account.
-What is the difference?
+Why do I need another GitHub integration?
 This GitHub App is different from the OAuth integration required by Sandboxes and Projects.
 The [OAuth integration](https://gitHub.com/settings/connections/applications/c07a89833b557afc7be2) allows CodeSandbox to import repositories from GitHub, while the GitHub App allows CodeSandbox to provide the features listed above.